When Can I Retire?

 Vacation Leave -

-Vacation leave of up to 176 hours will be paid at termination of employment, and up to 240 hours at retirement or, if you are in the KBOR mandatorry retirement plan and are retirement eligible, upon termination of employment.
+Vacation leave of up to 176 hours will be paid at termination of employment, and up to 240 hours at retirement or, if you are retirement eligible, upon termination of employment.

 Sick Leave -

-Sick leave will be paid, only at retirement or, if you are in the KBOR mandatory retirement plan and are retirement eligible, upon termination of employment, based upon years of service and accumulation as follows:
+Sick leave will be paid, only at retirement or, if you are retirement eligible, upon termination of employment, based upon years of service and accumulation as follows:

 |Years of Service||Hours (Days Accumulated)||Hours (Days Paid)|